One year on, Spain remembers victims of jihadist twin attacks - AFP

-Barcelona (AFP) - A year after jihadist attacks in Catalonia killed 16 people, Barcelona paid homage to the victims Friday without managing to set aside bitter divisions over independence.
+Barcelona (AFP) - A year after jihadist attacks in Barcelona and a nearby seaside resort killed 16 people, Spain's King Felipe VI will on Friday preside over a ceremony in memory of the victims.

-Families of the victims had called for a "truce" in the political row over Catalonia's failed independence drive last October, which quickly overshadowed the bloody attacks that shook Spain.

-But before the ceremony began, separatist activists hung up a large banner on Barcelona's central Plaza Catalunya reading: "The Spanish king is not welcome in the Catalan countries" with an upside-down picture of the monarch, who took a hardline stance against the secession bid.

-King Felipe VI, his wife, Queen Letizia, and Prime Minister Pedro Sanchez are set to join families of the victims on that very plaza later for the commemoration.

-Fourteen people died -- including two young children aged three and seven -- and over 100 were injured in a van attack on Las Ramblas near Plaza Catalunya, the seaside city's most famous street, on August 17, 2017.
+Fourteen people died -- including two young children aged three and seven -- and over 100 were injured in the Barcelona van attack on the city's most famous street, Las Ramblas, on August 17, 2017.

 During his escape, the 22-year-old Moroccan attacker also stabbed to death a young man before stealing his car.